Hazuki Watanabe: 2019

 Watanabe competed at the 2019 City of Jesolo Trophy where she helped Japan finish fifth as a team.
 She was later selected to compete at the inaugural Junior World Championships alongside Shoko Miyata and Chiaki Hatakeda; they finished eleventh as a team.

 2022

 Watanabe competed at the Asian Championships where she helped Japan finish third as a team.
 Later in the year Watanabe was selected to represent Japan at the 2022 World Championships alongside Shoko Miyata, Kokoro Fukasawa, Ayaka Sakaguchi, Chiharu Yamada, and Arisa Kasahara; she was initially the alternate.
-However Kasahara later withdrew from the team due to injury and Watanabe was added to the main team.
-While at the World Championships Watanabe helped Japan finish seventh as a team and individually she qualified to the balance beam final.
-During the balance beam final Watanabe won gold, becoming the third Japanese gymnast to win the World title on balance beam after Keiko Tanaka-Ikeda and Urara Ashikawa.
+However, Kasahara later withdrew from the team due to injury and Watanabe was added to the main team.
+While at the World Championships, Watanabe helped Japan finish seventh as a team, and individually, she qualified for the balance beam final.
+During the balance beam final, Watanabe won gold, becoming the third Japanese gymnast to win the world title on balance beam, after Keiko Tanaka-Ikeda and Urara Ashikawa.